Eluveitie: Ategnatos (2017–present)

-On 14 October 2017, the band announced via social media that they were working on a new album, and were to due to start recording after their Maximum Evocation tour.
+On 14 October 2017, the band announced via social media that they were working on a new album, and were due to start recording after their Maximum Evocation tour.
 The band also revealed that they had recorded a single in advance of the tour, at Tommy Vetterli's New Sound Studio, entitled "Rebirth".
 The single was released on 27 October 2017, along with a music video produced by Wolfgang Wolman and Oliver Sommer.
 "Rebirth" marked the first non-acoustic record produced by the new line-up.
 On the band's official Instagram account, it was announced the new album is called Ategnatos.
 It was released on 5 April 2019.

 On 2 June 2022, the band released a brand new single "Aidus" along with a music video.
 On 5 July, the band announced that Michalina Malisz left the band on good terms.
 On 14 October, the band unveiled another single "Exile of the Gods" and its corresponding music video.

+On 7 April 2023, Nicole Ansperger announced via social media that she was planning to leave Eluveitie.
+Despite this, on 25 January 2024, Ansperger confirmed she was still a member of the band, though five months later on 22 May, she revealed prior to that she had written a letter to the band informing of her wish to resign which they allegedly did not acknowledge and stated her reasons to leave following a dispute of her finance within the band.
+However, a week later on 29 May, Eluveitie confirmed Ansperger's departure and the arrival of her replacement Lea-Sophie Fischer.